javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 ## Error handling

-Asynchronous actions do not always succeed.
+Asynchronous actions may sometimes fail.
 For instance, `loadScript` fails if there's no such script.
+In that case the promise becomes rejected, so we can use `.catch` to handle it.

-Luckily, chaining is great for handling errors.
+Luckily, chaining is great for catching errors.
 When a promise rejects, the control jumps to the closest rejection handler down the chain.
+That's very convenient.

 In the example below we append `.catch` to handle all errors in the scripts loading chain: